 Step 8: Eat Dinner Together

-The together time of sharing a meal brings oodles of joy in a family, even if it is a small two member team.
+In the step to raising happy kids, the together time of sharing a meal brings oodles of joy in a family, even if it is a small two-member team then also it helps a lot.
 If you can’t do it every day, make it a once-a-week ritual.
 Remember how we always ate with our folks?
 Our kids need that too, to appreciate the little joys of life.

 Step 9: Let them be unhappy sometimes as well.
 They can’t be fake happy.
 Experiencing all emotions and being okay with it is important.

-Using all these tips, you will bring up emotionally strong, joyful kids.
+Using all these tips for raising happy kids, you will bring up emotionally strong, joyful kids.
 Here’s to happiness!

 How do you like these tips?
 Do you connect with them?
 Write to us and tell us how all this works for you.